Understanding Face Shapes

 Diamond

-Diamond faces have high, dramatic cheekbones with a narrow forehead and jawline.
-The face is widest at the cheekbones.
+Diamond faces have high cheekbones with narrow forehead and jawline.
+Styling focuses on softening angles and emphasizing the cheekbones.

 Key Characteristics